Yulia Navalnaya: Independent political career

 After hearing reports of her husband's death in February 2024, Navalnaya, who had been attending the Munich Security Conference, subsequently gave a speech in which she said that if her husband had died, Putin and his allies would "be brought to justice."
 Soon afterward, she published a video online stating that she plans to continue her husband's political work, and asked Russians to rally around her as they did around her husband, saying: "I want to live in a free Russia, I want to build a free Russia."
 On 28 February 2024, Navalnaya addressed the European Parliament after being invited by EP president Roberta Metsola.
 During her speech, she accused Vladimir Putin of having orchestrated her husband's murder and said that European leaders need to "stop being boring" and innovate if they want to defeat Putin.

 Navalnaya leads the Anti-Corruption Foundation, which was founded by her husband in 2011.
 On 1 July 2024, Navalnaya was announced as the chairperson of the Human Rights Foundation, succeeding chess grandmaster, human rights advocate, and one of the most renowned Russian opposition figures, Garry Kasparov.

 On 21 October 2024, on the eve of launching Navalny's memoir Patriot, Navalnaya gave an interview to the BBC, in which she stated that she would stand for president of Russia once Putin was no longer in power.
 She said that she would like to see Putin behind bars, punished for his crimes.
 She said that the Anti-Corruption Foundation (now led by her) has evidence that will be released once all of the details have been collected.

 On 17 September 2025, Navalnaya published a video in which she suggested that her husband was murdered in prison by Vladimir Putin's forces.

+Since December 2025, and especially since the spring of 2026, Navalnaya launched a series of online videos critical of the Russian government, supporting a smart voting strategy in the upcoming September elections.